 North Americans and Europeans choose Guatemala as comfortable retirement location

 A little know fact is that the Rio Dulce is very popular as an excellent location for a retirement home.
 A couple hundred catamarans, houseboats and yachts are anchored permanently in the various marinas that line the shores of Rio Dulce.
 Some cruisers come to explore, get hooked on the low cost of living and vibrant international community and never seem able to leave.
 Expatriates who are not mariners have built or rent homes in this picturesque Guatemalan region or go into business as lodge owners or provide marina related services.
-Picture Above: Map of Rio Dulce in relation to Belize and the Caribbean Sea.

 One long time resident Valeria describes life in Rio Dulce in a forum post.